 As part of the University’s Institutional Priorities and Strategic Framework, McMaster launched its first Teaching and Learning Strategy: Partnered in Teaching and Learning in May 2021.
-The Office of the Provost, and the MacPherson Institute have partnered to establish two grants to support the McMaster community with opportunities to engage in the implementation of the strategy.
-The goals of these grants are to enable innovations in teaching and learning within and beyond the classroom and across disciplines and Faculties, elevate teaching as a professional discipline, and improve student experiences and outcomes.
+The Office of the Provost and the MacPherson Institute have partnered to establish two grants to support the McMaster community with opportunities to engage in the implementation of the strategy.
+These grants seek to enable innovations in teaching and learning within and beyond the classroom and across disciplines and Faculties, elevate teaching as a professional discipline, and improve student experiences and outcomes.

-Two grants will be available to support educators1 seeking to implement innovative and evidence-based initiatives and projects which align with one or more of the following impact areas within the Partnered in Teaching and Learning Strategy:
+Two grants are available to support educators1 seeking to implement innovative and evidence-based initiatives and projects which align with one or more of the following impact areas within the Partnered in Teaching and Learning Strategy:

 - Encouraging Partnered and Interdisciplinary Learning